Lawrence "Squeaky" Young III

-LAWRENCE E. "SQUEAK" YOUNG III, age 40, of Powellton, assed away on May 22, 2020.
+LAWRENCE E. "SQUEAK" YOUNG III, age 40, of Powellton, passed away on May 22, 2020.
 He was born August 11, 1979, in Montgomery to Lawrence and Jeanette Young of Powellton.

 He was a graduate of Valley High School, class of 1997.
 He loved to hunt and fish.
 He was very kind, loving, and had a huge heart.